Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 Long the backpackers' haven, the Perhentians are now becoming a must-do for a fuller range of travellers.
 Makes sense - the attractions are user-wide: everyone is looking for white sand beaches, clear water, good snorkelling and nice scenery.
 And problems of the past like higher than normal crime seem to have been eradicated by some heavy policing - and in July 2011 the usual high season overcrowding was not apparent.
 Recession in the northern hemisphere may not be all bad.

 One of a number of attractive island sites in far north-east peninsula Malaysia.
 Kota Bharu is the nearest airport although Kuala Terengganu is a good one to fly out of if you also visit Pulau Redang and Pulau Kapas after the Perhentians.
+Pulau Lang Tengah is another good one to visit along the way - it is the small island between the Perhentians and Redang.
 Kuala Besut is the main mainland pier for the Perhentians.
 Scale - it's 150km from the Kota Bharu placemark to the Puala Kapas placemark.

 One of the best comes from the efficient De Penarik Beach Travel & Tour booking website.
 Looks like they got help from the Marine Park Department.